Marius321/Preppin-Data-Challenges/README.md

 # Preppin Data Challenges
-Here I solve the Preppin Data Challenges using SQL.
+Here I solve the Preppin Data Challenges using SQL and Python.

 Preppin Data is a weekly communitity-led data preperation project that is focused on Tableau Prep.
 However, the community uses a plethora of different tools, such as Python, R or SQL to solve these weekly challenge.
 I will use SQL to solve these.
 The aim is to improve and showcase my SQL abilities using these solution as ana example.